melvyn9/fa22-cse110-lab4/expose/javascript/part2.md

 Q3) It will console log 150 because we are initializing finalPrice as a var and assigning it the value 0 at first.
 The price changes to 50 on the first iteration, 100 on the second iteration and 150 on the third iteration.

-Q4) This function will return [50, 100, 150].
+Q4) This function will return [50, 100, 150] and also because discounted is declared using var where it has no block scope.
 It returns this because each time we are calculating the new finalPrice, we are pushing it to the discounted array which will be returned at the end of the function.
 We also declared discounted as a var so it has no block scope.

 Q5) There will be an error because i is declared using let that is inside the scope of the for loop.
 Since we want to console log it outside the for loop, it will cause an error.